 Understanding Food Sensitivity

-There are 3 categories of diet-induced inflammatory reactions: Food Allergy, Food-Induced Autoimmune Disease, and Food Sensitivities.
-Of the 3, food sensitivities are the most prevalent.
+There are 3 categories of diet-induced inflammatory reactions: Food Allergy, Food-Induced Autoimmune Disease, and diet-induced inflammation.
+Of the 3, diet-induced inflammation are the most prevalent.

 Food and food-chemical sensitivities are highly complex non-allergic (non-IgE), non-celiac inflammatory reactions.
 They follow multiple inflammatory pathways and may be governed by either innate or adaptive immune mechanisms.
 They’re one of the most important sources of inflammation and symptoms across a wide range of chronic inflammatory conditions.
 They are also one of the most clinically challenging.

 Due to their inherent clinical and immunologic complexities, as well as a lack of general knowledge within conventional medicine of their role as a source of inflammation in IBS, migraine, fibromyalgia, arthritis, GERD, obesity, metabolic syndrome, ADD/ADHD, autism, etc., food and food-chemical sensitivities remain one of the most under addressed areas of conventional medicine.

 Food-induced inflammation and food-chemical sensitivities have clinical characteristics that make it very challenging to identify trigger foods.
 For example, symptom manifestation may be delayed by many hours after ingestion; reactions may be dose dependent; because of a breakdown of oral tolerance mechanisms, there are often many reactive foods and food-chemicals; even so-called anti-inflammatory foods, such as salmon, parsley, turmeric, ginger, blueberry, and any “healthy” food can be reactive.